krishnalalit/gitSubmit_CLI/README.md

 This [link](https://bitbucket.org/gitsubmitsuite/gitsubmit_cli/wiki/Home) describes in great detail on setting up python environment.

+It also uses [pip](https://packaging.python.org/install_requirements_linux/) as another dependency for installation of other dependencies.

 It also uses [Python Wrapper](https://pypi.python.org/pypi/python-gitlab) for GitLab API to provide interaction with the GitLab server of our organization.
+Refer (GCLI#006 under issues section)

 It uses [BASH](https://www.gnu.org/software/bash/manual/html_node/Installing-Bash.html) built into the Linux system by default.